-If your SaaS company is doing business with Enterprise companies or handling personal data in general, you’ll likely be required by your Enterprise customers to sign a Data Processing Agreement in addition to your standard Terms of Service/Software as a Service Agreement.
+If you are a Software-as-a-Service (SaaS) company that is handling Personally Identifiable Information (PII), you’ll likely be required by your Enterprise customers to sign a Data Processing Agreement in addition to your standard Terms of Service/Sales Agreement.

 In case you’re not familiar, a Data Processing Agreement (DPA), sometimes called a Data Processing Addendum, is a legally binding document entered into between you (the Processor of data and the Provider of Services) and your customer (the Controller of data and the Customer) that regulates the specifics around data processing – like scope, purpose, and the relationship between your companies.

-DPA’s used to be required only when if you’re doing business with Customers who host data subject to the European Union General Data Protection Regulation (GDPR), but more recently, have become a standard if you’re handling ANY personal data due to the continuing onslaught of data privacy regulations worldwide.
-DPA’s are not just for our customers, either.
-You should enter into DPA’s with your vendors to also ensure that they are appropriately protecting and processing any personal data that you may be handling.
+DPA’s used to be required only if you’re doing business with Customers who host data subject to the European Union General Data Protection Regulation (GDPR), but more recently, have become a standard if you’re handling ANY PII due to the continuing onslaught of data privacy regulations worldwide.
+DPA’s are not just for your customers, either.
+You should enter into DPA’s with your vendors to also ensure that they are appropriately protecting and processing any PII that you may be handling.

-This post will give you a high level overview of a Data Processing Agreement.
+This post will give you a high level overview of a Data Processing Agreement – specifically from the view of you being the Provider/Processor of PII.

-- Definitions – Your DPA should lay out specifics around what you define as Personal Data, and what data privacy regulations you are referring to (such as the CCPA, GDPR, etc.).
+- Definitions – Your DPA should lay out specifics around what you define as Personally Identifiable Information, and what data privacy regulations you are referring to (such as the CCPA, GDPR, etc.).
 Further, this section should also lay out what you consider a security breach, and any other undefined terms throughout the agreement.
+A key element here is to define Personal Data only as the data you will be processing in delivering services, and nothing further.

-- Provider’s Obligations – Lay out what the Provider (either you, or your vendor) obligations are – including WHAT the provider is using the data for, what they are to do if there is a deletion request, what to do in case there is a breach, and any additional requirements.
+- Provider’s Obligations – Assuming you are the Provider/Processor in this particular agreement, specifically lay out what your obligations are – including WHAT you are using the data for, what you are to do if there is a deletion request, what to do in case there is a breach, and any additional requirements.

-- Provider’s Employees and Independent Contractors – In this section, clearly lay out that the responsibilities laid out in the DPA forward to the Provider’s employees and independent contractors.
+- Provider’s Employees and Independent Contractors – Specifically mention that the responsibilities laid out in the DPA forward to your employees and independent contractors – meaning anyone working for you in providing services to your Customer is responsible for this DPA as well.

-- Security Breaches and Personal Information Loss – specifically lay out the requirements of the Provider of notifying of any security breaches, and remediation steps that must be taken in notification – including requirements of gaining access to relevant data.
+- Security Breaches and Personal Information Loss – This section lays out your requirements of notifying of any security breaches, and the remediation steps that must be taken in notification – including requirements of gaining access to relevant data.

-- Cross-Border Transfers of Personal Data – many countries require additional safeguards in place for transfers of personal data out of their borders.
+- Cross-Border Transfers of Personally Identifiable Information – many countries require additional safeguards in place for transfers of PII out of their borders.
 This section should lay out what those additional safeguards are, including references to additional documents such as the EU Standard Contractual Clauses (required by companies that handle EU data).
+As of July 2020, Standard Contractual Clauses (SCC’s) are generally required to be attached to DPA’s to offer additional required safeguards.
+A new version of the SCC’s were released June of 2021.
+The EU and US are actively working on releasing a new “Privacy Shield” framework, which will set out specific information security and data privacy requirements of the parties involved – and can replace the need for entering into SCC’s.

 - Data Subject Rights – many data privacy laws have laid out strict rights that data subjects have, and how you should respond in case there is a request.
-This section lays out those requirements, and what is expected of the Provider if a data subject request comes through.
+This section lays out those requirements, and what is expected of you if a data subject request comes through.
+This may include requirements of notifying your Customer, and a strict and specific policy to follow in delivering data subjects what they are asking for.

 - Term and Termination – how long does this agreement last?
 It should generally expire when the underlying agreement expires, and according to any applicable data privacy regulation.

-- Data Return and Destruction – Carve out how a Customer can request that a Provider returns or destroys their data after the completion of the term o the agreement, or upon request and in accordance with applicable data privacy laws.
+- Data Return and Destruction – Carve out how a Customer can request that you return or destroy the Customer’s data after the completion of the term of the agreement, or upon request and in accordance with applicable data privacy laws.

-- Records – In accordance with applicable data privacy laws and regulations, Providers should keep detailed and up-to-date records of the processing of personal data.
+- Records – In accordance with applicable data privacy laws and regulations, Providers should keep detailed and up-to-date records of the processing of PII.

 - Audit – Controllers like to reserve the right to audit Processors to ensure that they are indeed following the requirements of the DPA, and this section lays out those specifics.
-These audits can be done by third parties, and in accordance with known standards such as SSAE 16 SOC 2, or ISO 27001.
+The key here is to limit how often and how invasive an audit can be, and ensure that Customers cover the cost of these audits.

 - Appendices – The appendices to the DPA generally include information around Processing Information, Processing Purpose, and Details, as well as the text of the Standard Contractual Clauses.